 How about a definition from someone's who actually builds one.

-Well, "help desk software" is a system that saves customer support requests into one central database.
+Well, "help desk software" is a system that saves incoming customer support requests into one central database.
 That's it.
 The database usually comes with some very nice handy features and reports (like quickly checking previous requests from a client, or assigning support reps to these requests, or passing it from one rep to another etc.)

 But the bottom line is always the same - it's just a process of "database-inating" (?) your email.